If you've blocked our ad, please consider unblocking it.

 - There are no longer sound effects at the beginning of the ending.
 Due to the extended "Special Edition for North America" credits, the ending theme plays over the entire video and mutes other audio (including the post-credits).

 - The bad ending's "TRY AGAIN AND SAVE LITTLE PLANET FOREVER" text was shortened to simply "TRY AGAIN".

 - The copyright text at the title screen was altered slightly.

-All of these changes are also in the PC version, though the 2011 re-release reverts the Metal Sonic racing theme so it always plays Stardust Speedway "B" Mix and mostly restores the original ending videos' exclusive audio when played with the Japanese soundtrack.
+All of these changes are applied to all regional versions of the PC version, though the 2011 re-release reverts the Metal Sonic racing theme so it always plays Stardust Speedway "B" Mix and mostly restores the original ending videos' exclusive audio when played with the Japanese soundtrack.